Air Transportation of Human Remains in Canada

 What do you need to know about transporting the deceased?

-Transporting the deceased across Canada, and even repatriating remains from outside Canada, is a growing concern in the funeral industry.
-As more and more people move around the provinces, or indeed retire or relocate outside of Canada; so funeral homes and families are faced with the issue of bringing their lost loved ones back home.
+Transporting the deceased across Canada and even repatriating remains from outside Canada is a growing concern in the funeral industry.
+As more and more people move around the provinces, or indeed retire or relocate outside of Canada.

-So what happens if you are faced with the death of a family member and need to return their body, or ashes, back home to family in order to conduct a funeral?
+So what happens if you are faced with the death of a family member and need to return their body, or ashes, back home to the family to conduct a funeral?
 Human remains can be transported by air cargo by most of the major airlines in Canada.

 What happens when a Canadian citizen passes away overseas?
 How do I return their remains home?

-Alternatively, it may be easier and much less expensive to coordinate a cremation at the place of death and have the cremated remains repatriated to Canada.
-The cost to arrange a simple cremation overseas is likely to be in the region of $3,000.
+The cost to arrange a simple cremation overseas will likely be in the region of $3,000.

 What does it cost to ship a dead body back to Canada?